-The problem is, the more headlines you write, the more difficult it is to be original.
-And the longer you work in content marketing, the easier it is to see what a headline is actually saying.
+The problem is, the more marketing headlines your readers see, the more difficult it is for you to be original.
+And the longer you work in content marketing, the easier it is to see what a headline is really saying.
+Without further ado…

 1. The Stroking The Ego Headline

 Sure, we love interviewing thought leaders for their knowledge — they are thought leaders for a reason.
 But it doesn’t hurt to have an extra social community of 100K quality Twitter followers…

 You might not get exactly what you think you’re getting, but it’s provocative.
 It gets the people going!

 The “Ultimate Guide” is the new “For Dummies” for marketers.
 We use this because a) our resource is so comprehensive and amazing that it actually is the ultimate guide to [insert marketing topic here] or… b) this might have been the best we could think up.

 4. The “I’ll Scratch Your Back, If You’ll Scratch Mine” Headline

 We’re not lying — you should attend these conferences in the fall.
 Especially because their PR people told us to.

 Hey, there’s nothing wrong with a listicle — we even did a study where numbers in headlines performed better.